ustaxcourt/ef-cms/README.md

 - You can access the DynamoDB admin UI at http://localhost:8001
 - You can access S3 local at http://localhost:9000
 - You can access the style guide at http://localhost:1234/style-guide

+Within Docker, you should allocate 4 CPUs, 16 GB of RAM, and 4 GB of swap.
+With fewer resources, the software is likely to fail to run with errors that don’t make it obvious what the problem is.

 ## Running this project locally without Docker